Yaziwel/FEAT/README.md

 ## 📏Evaluation

-The metrics we calculated in Colonoscopic dataset are below:
+The metrics we calculated in Colonoscopic dataset:

 | Method        | FVD↓   | CD-FVD↓ | FID↓   | IS↑  |
 | ------------- | ------ | ------- | ------ | ---- |